noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 2. Make sure you can use the `Plots` package in the new project environment.
 3. Check if you can use this package.
 You can for example plot the connection between two points $(1,1)$ and $(2,3)$ by `plot([1; 2],[2; 3])`.
 4. Check if the `Plots` package is available in the standard environment.
-5. Install the latest version of the `LinearAlgbra` package in the standard environment and version $1.5$ in your project environment.
+5. Install the latest version of the `LinearAlgebra` package in the standard environment and version $1.5$ in your project environment.

 \solution{
 ```julia-repl